mbarison/PollPosition/ReadMe.md

 In the *Actions* phase, the players play in turn, starting from the *CEO* and proceeding clockwise.
 Each player has access to the following actions:

 - **Open a new Polling Site:** the player places a die, with the number "1" face up, in one of the *Districts* in the same *Region* as their player marker.
 They can perform the same action on the *Headquarters*, no matter where the player marker is located.
-- **Staff an existing Polling Site:** the player takes one of the *Polling Sites* (die) in one of the *Districts* in the same *Region* as their player marker.
-Then, they roll the die, and put it back in the same district, with the new number facing up.
+- **Staff an existing Polling Site:** the player takes one die and rolls it.
+Then, they can choose to replace with the rolled die one of the *Polling Sites* (die) in one of the *Districts* in the same *Region* as their player marker, number facing up.
 They can perform the same action on the *Headquarters*, no matter where the player marker is located.
-- **Move:** move the player token to a neighbouring *Region*.
-The *Territories* Region is neighbour to both *Prairies* and *British Columbia*.
-Player markers cannot be moved to *Headquarters*.
 - **Reach Out:** without revealing its value, the player moves one voter token from one of the *Districts* in the same *Region* as their player marker, to the *Headquarters* space.
 This action is not allowed during the last *Campaign Week*.

-Each player has 3 *Action Points* available, that can be spent to perform the actions listed above.
+Each player has 4 *Action Points* available, that can be spent to perform the actions listed above.
 The actions have different costs:

 - **1 Action Point:** *Reach Out*; *Move*; *Staff an existing Polling Site* (anywhere); *Open a new Polling Site* (*Urban Districts* and *Headquarters*).
 - **2 Action Points:** *Open a new Polling Site* (*Rural Districts*).